aahanakanyal/BMEG457_CAPSTONE_TEAM_G_DNA_EVENT_RECORDING/README.md

 Video simulation for cell division conditions as outlined in the final report: Please run the file *SIM_GRIDCELLDIV_WITHPROB_FINAL.m* to view MATLAB Movie

-Fluorescence Plots by running the file *FluorescencePlots.m*
+The initial iterations of the model can be found in the files: *FluorescencePlots.m* , *idealcondsim.m* and *litbasedsim.m*

 -----The code in this reporsitory is still rather preliminary and needs to be updated based on additionally experimental data-----